+Different time zones can be a real headache, so it’s advisable to decide on those time slots when you and the R&D team could communicate via Skype calls or online conferences.
+This solution will significantly save you time, as there will be no need for holding on the phone for long-awaited responses.
 As well, to be on the same wavelength with your remote development team, try to simplify your language.
-Give clear instructions with unsophisticated vocabulary because odds are your offshore developers are not English native speakers.
-However, in Ukraine the IT specialists have a fairly good command of English, so do not resort to “baby talk” either.
+Give clear instructions with unsophisticated vocabulary, because odds are your offshore developers are not English native speakers.
+However, in Ukraine IT specialists have a fairly good command of English, so don’t resort to “baby talk” either.

 Then, consider the software your new development team uses.
 It should be the same for both in-office and remote developers – in order to avoid errors within the system.
 If for technical reasons this is not possible, take care of the appropriate communication tools.

 Every decision-maker in tech realizes the importance of an online management system for good operational performance.
 Never hesitate to make use of such cloud-based software like Trello, Jira, Asana and others, which really automate workflow management and provide effective collaboration across teams.
 The value of these tools can hardly be overestimated when working with an offshore development team.
 Just keep them simple and strive for clarity.

 The last but not least principle is dedication.
 This states that your new development team should be committed to the company they work for – and be eager to do their best for overall success.
 As stated by Aleksander Radchenko, this rarely occurs as a real problem in Ukraine because engineers here have a high sense of ownership and commitment.